levymetal/webpack5-css-loader-repro/README.md

 Repro showing performance degradation on incremental rebuilds when using `storybook`. `main` branch is Webpack 5, `webpack4` branch is Webpack 4 with a virtually identical config.
 The diff can be seen here: https://github.com/levymetal/webpack5-css-loader-repro/pull/3/files

+## Resolution

+This issue is resolved.
+The simplest solution is to replace `node-sass` with `sass`.
+If you must remain on `node-sass`, it can also be resolved by updating all build & storybook deps.
+See https://github.com/storybookjs/storybook/issues/5935#issuecomment-1339811809

 ## Summary

 When running `storybook` with Webpack 5, incremental builds take significantly longer than Webpack 4.